rumyantseva/go-velobike/README.md

 ## Versioning

+Semantic versioning: Marjor.Minor.Patch.
-Current major version is 0.x.x.
+Current version is 0.x.x.

 There are [few warnings from go linter](https://github.com/rumyantseva/go-velobike/issues/2) here.
 I'd like to fix these warnings, but it'll break backward compatibility.
 So, these changes are planned for the next major version of the library.